thuy-quynh/Portfolio-information/README.md

 ## 💡 Summary

 MSc graduate in **Functional Foods and Product Development** with  **hands- on  experience** in **ISO 17025** and **GMP-compliant microbiology laboratories**.
 Skilled in food product development, microbiology testing, method validation, and ensuring **data integrity** and **regulatory compliance**.
 Motivated to apply strong analytical and quality expertise to **pharmaceutical microbiology/ food sector**, supporting safe product release and continuous process improvement in a regulated environment.
+I am quick learner who can adap immediately with different requirements.

 ---